hyperledger/besu-docs/docs/Concepts/Consensus-Protocols/Comparing-PoA.md

 failing.
 IBFT 2.0 and QBFT networks require greater than or equal to two-thirds of validators to be operating to create blocks.
 For example, an IBFT 2.0 or QBFT network of:

-* Four to five validators tolerates one unresponsive validator
+* Four to five validators tolerates one unresponsive validator.
 * Six to eight validators tolerates two unresponsive validators.

 Networks with three or less validators can produce blocks but do not guarantee finality when